American Educational Research Association: Early history

 The association's original publication, the Journal of Educational Research, began in 1919.

-The ability of education research to guide for education practitioners was a struggle throughout the association's beginnings, with only ambiguous known relationships between testing and learning outcomes.
+The ability of education research to guide education practitioners was a struggle throughout the association's beginnings, with only ambiguous known relationships between testing and learning outcomes.
 The association recognized the need to establish theoretical foundations for the field of education research.

-In 1928, the association changed its name to the American Educational Research Association, as it is currently known.
+In 1928, the association changed its name to its current one as the American Educational Research Association.

-During the Great Depression, the association's public school affiliates struggled with tight finances and uncertain employment, but at the same time, university education researchers dominated the field and emerged as a unique social entity.
-Also during this time, AERA officials grew their relationships with like-minded associations, and a new journal, the Review of Educational Research, began as a reference work, summarizing recent studies.
+During the Great Depression, the association's public school affiliates struggled with tight budgets and uncertain employment, but at the same time, university education researchers dominated the field and emerged as a unique social entity.
+AERA officials grew their relationships with like-minded associations, and a new journal, the Review of Educational Research, began as a reference work, summarizing recent studies since 1931.
 While early topics in Review of Educational Research focused primarily on education psychology and administration, the publication broadened its coverage in the mid-1930s in response to diversification in the field.

 The role of education research in the progressive education movement was a source of contention between education researchers, some of whom felt that it should play an active role in policy issues, and others who felt that it should be used primarily for professional discourse.
 As the field continued to advance, much of the knowledge did not translate into practice, an issue that is still widely debated today.
 These divisions in the field made it difficult for education researchers to speak with one voice.
-Just prior to World War II, Review of Educational Research made the case that because science could not speak to goals and choices, education research should contribute as one source of many to shaping American education.
+Just prior to World War II, the Review of Educational Research made the case that because science could not speak to goals and choices, education research should contribute as one important source of the many shaping American education.